-Global studies, including the 2014 Intergovernmental Panel on Climate Change Fifth Assessment Report, show that climate scenarios project a significant increase in temperature over the next 50 years (Figure 2).
+- Global studies, including the 2014 Intergovernmental Panel on Climate Change Fifth Assessment Report, show that climate scenarios project a significant increase in temperature over the next 50 years (Figure 2). - Winters are warming more than other seasons, with an average increase of 4°C.